Resume Opening Statements: Do You Need One? (+Examples)

 Senior customer success manager resume professional summary

-Senior Customer Success Manager with over 6 years of tech expertise in process optimization, reporting, and customer training.
+Senior Customer Success Manager with over 6 years in tech process optimization, reporting, and customer training.
 Proven track record of identifying customer needs and implementing strategies that resulted in 96% customer satisfaction and 2x retention, along with cost savings.
-Exceptional ability to collaborate with teams and deliver successful customer experience workshops.
+Exceptional ability to collaborate with teams and eager to apply leadership skills in a director-level role where I can expand customer success programs and improve team performance.

 To see more examples of customer success professional summaries, explore these customer success manager resume samples.